UCC-Batch-26/basic-monorepo-template/CODE_CONVENTION.md

 ## Constants and Enum

 - Extract magic strings/numbers to constants.
-- Use enums for fixed sets of values
+- Use enums object for fixed sets of values

 ❌ Bad